aiidateam/aiida-core/docs/source/reference/rest_api.rst

     Description:

-        returns comments of the given |Node|
+        Returns comments of the given |Node|.

     Response::